AbemKW/EXAIM-MedGemma-Impact/evals/README.md

 - en_core_sci_sm model pre-installed
 - All dependencies pinned in `requirements-evals.txt`

+The evaluation container is pinned to linux/amd64 to ensure compatibility across common reviewer and CI environments.

 **Note on scispaCy installation:** We install scispaCy with dependency resolution disabled (`--no-deps`) to ensure compatibility with Python 3.12; concept extraction uses only pretrained NER models and does not rely on SciPy internals beyond array operations.

 ### Running Commands Manually